dataconstant/StockManager/README.md

 The app also includes: About Us and Help

 ### Login
-In the login screen, the user will enter user email and password.
-If user is not registered, then app will register the user.
+In the login screen, the user enters user email and password.
+If the user is not registered, the app provides an option to register the user and it stores the user credentials and creates a database record to access and manage their stocks in a user friendly view.
+Existing user cannot register again.
+The Login page makes it very easy to access the app and go through it, as it has a effective and efficient interface that is connected to a real time database (Fire base) which is also easy to access and manage.
+This activity is the 1st page of our app and users needs to login to access the other features of this app.

 #### Dashboard
 The user will move to dashboard screen, where stocks can be added to portfolio list and can be deleted.